Updated October 2020

-If you’ve ever spent time binge-watching Netflix or catch-up TV, you may have come across popular series like Narcos, Ozark and McMafia, and you may have asked yourself, 'What is money laundering?'.
+If you’ve ever binge-watched Netflix or catch-up TV, you may have come across popular series like Narcos, Ozark or McMafia and asked yourself, 'What is money laundering?'.

 What is Money Laundering? 💰

-The practice of making illicit funds seem legitimate is known as money laundering and preventing criminals from laundering money is known as Anti-Money Laundering or AML.
+The practice of making illicit funds seem legitimate.
+Preventing criminals from laundering money is known as Anti-Money Laundering or AML.

 How can money laundering be prevented? ✋

-Currently, Revolut abides by UK laws and regulations, and operates under the watchful eye of the Financial Conduct Authority (FCA).
-But as we expand, we’ll also have to follow the laws of other countries too.
-If we don’t, we can be hit by serious fines or risk being closed down, which will make it nearly impossible for our partners (or anyone else for that matter) to work with us.
-So, just on this level alone, it’s really important to us that we’re doing a good job.
+As we expand, we’ll also have to follow the laws of other countries too.
+If we don’t, we can be hit by serious fines or risk being closed down.
+So, it’s really important to us that we’re doing a good job.

 These figures are astronomical, but what you may not know is just how interconnected all these seemingly different types of crimes are. 🔄